 How to be an enabler at work

-The difference between a bad enabler and an enabler at work
+The difference between a bad enabler and good enabler at work

-This article is all about enablers in business and how you can learn to be one.
+This article is all about enablers in business and how to be an enabler at work.
 Despite all the great things we’ve already said about business enablers the term enabler isn’t at all good.
-There’s a difference between a bad enabler and a good enabler in business.
+There’s a difference between a bad enabler and good enabler at work.
 Here’s why:

 A Bad Enabler